AsyaSt/weather_app/README.md

   -----------
 Weather app.

-You can see it there - [tap it](https://celadon-alfajores-0357b3.netlify.app/)
+You can see it there - [Demo. tap it](https://celadon-alfajores-0357b3.netlify.app/)

 Get accurate weather forecast for any place in the world.
 Real-time weather data includes current temperature, humidity, wind speed and cloud cover.